mcocdawc/chemcoord/README.md

 ## Website

-You find the website of the project is: www.http://chemcoord.readthedocs.org/
+The project's website is: chemcoord.readthedocs.org/

 ## Features